Understand your needs

 Some VPN security and privacy benefits apply no matter what OS you use.
 NordVPN will still protect your sensitive traffic from snooping or MITM attacks (read more about Man In The Middle and other types of attacks here).
 It will still protect you from government surveillance and data harvesting by your ISP.

 The benefits of a VPN don’t just depend on your own system.
-Regardless of your OS, you’ll still enjoy access to geo-blocked content, evade censorship when traveling, and find the best international deals.
-Leading VPNs like NordVPN will also provide additional security and privacy features like CyberSec.
+Regardless of your OS, you’ll still be able to evade censorship when traveling, and find the best international deals.
+Leading VPNs like NordVPN will also provide additional security and privacy features like Threat Protection.

 Most leading VPN providers offer Linux connectivity but without app support.
 That’s not exactly the quickest, easiest or most convenient cakewalk, so that’s why we created a Linux app.
 If you still want to configure NordVPN the old-fashioned way, you’re welcome to check out our detailed tutorial.
 To sum up the process: